PelionIoT/mbl-docs/Docs/tutorials/helloworld.md

 ============

 Hello world application is a sample C application printing "Hello, word" to the STDOUT.
-The application consists of hello_world.c C file located under the source ./src directory.
+The application consists of hello_world.c file located under the ./src directory.

-The application will run on target inside runc container defined by the Runtime Specification of
+The application runs on target inside runc container defined by the Runtime Specification of
 OCI (Open Container Initiative).

-The OCI Runtime Specification specifies the configuration, execution environment and lifecycle
+The OCI Runtime Specification defines the configuration, execution environment and lifecycle
 of a container.
 A container's configuration is specified in the ./src_bundle/config.json
 for the supported platforms and details the fields that enable the creation of a container.
 The execution environment is specified to ensure that application running inside a container